 - Duquesne University, Department of Mathematics and Computer Science External Review Committee, November 2-4, 2014.

 - Analytic Number Theory and its Applications: A Conference in Honor of Jeff Hoffstein, Perrotis College, Thessaloniki, Greece, July 14-18, 2014.

-- Second US-EU Building Bridges Automorphic Forms Summer School, Bristol, U.K., June 30-July 5, 2014.
-Mini-course instructor, "The Langlands Program" (co-instructor with Prof. Jim Cogdell, Ohio State University).
+- Second US-EU Building Bridges Automorphic Forms Summer School and Workshop, Bristol, U.K., June 30-July 11, 2014.
+Workshop lecture and mini-course instructor, "The Langlands Program" (co-instructor with Prof. Jim Cogdell, Ohio State University).
 Notes for my mini-course here.

 - Workshop on The roles of mathematics departments and mathematicians in the mathematical preparation of teachers, MSRI, March 26-28, 2014.
 (Workshop co-organizer.)